ketgo/persist/docs/Notes.md

 2. Before a modified page is written to storage, all its transaction logs should be written.
 This is called write-ahead logging (WAL).
 We achieve this by logging all operations performed on a page while it is pinned.
 Since a pinned page can not be written by the buffer manager, WAL is ensured.

-3. Different buffer manager modes for writing Pages to storage:
+3. Different modes for writing Pages to storage:

     a.
-In context of transaction:
+TransactionManager:
         - FORCE: When a transaction commits, all modified pages by that transaction will be written.
         - NO-FORCE: Allows a transaction to commit without enforcing all the modified pages to be written.
 The pages will automatically be written upon page replacement protocol of the buffer manager.
 Note that all modified pages are flushed to the storage when the destructor of the buffer manager is called.

     b.
-In context of page replacement:
+BufferManager:
         - NO-STEAL: Page modified by a transaction that is still active, i.e. yet to commit, should not be written to disk
         - STEAL: Page modified by a transaction that is still active, i.e. yet to commit, can still be written to disk

 4. Approaches for handling Free Space Map (FSM):-

+    Maintaining an up to date non-volatile (saved in storage) free space map is not absolutely required.
+In case the FSM is lost, for example on system restart, at most any new INSERT operation will use a new page.
+Thus any free space available on previously written pages will be unutilized but all collection operations will still function correctly.
+In fact, the FSM will automatically be recovered with time whenever records stored on pages not in FSM are accessed.
+This is since the FSM is updated (in-memory) every time any page is accessed as part of a transaction.
+The following approaches can thus be taken to persist FSM.

         - Keep it in-memory always and never persist.
 The drawback of this approach is after a system failure or a restart, we will lose track of all the pages with free space.
 This implies that any following insert operations will use new pages.
 We can partially resolve this problem by updating the FSM on every `getPage` method call.
 In this way when a page with free space is accessed, the FSM will get notified and start tracking that page.

         - Persist FSM when the destructor of the buffer manager is called.
 In this approach the FSM will be updated only when a persistent collection is closed.
 This ensures the FSM is up to date after a graceful restart of the system.
 On such grantee is there on system failures.

         - [v0.1]Persist FSM on every flush call, i.e. when writing any modified page to storage.
 This method results in poor performance due to high frequency of IO.

         - Persist FSM on every transaction commit, i.e. after a commit log of a transaction is written.
 Note we persist the FSM irrespective of the mode of the buffer manager.

         - [v0.2] Store FSM in pages and let the buffer manager persist those pages during page replacement.
 This approach will also ensure that the FSM is stored on every commit if the buffer manager is in FORCE mode.
 Note that changes in FSM pages are not logged for recovery to ensure fast performance.

 5. Add storage manager which allocates and de-allocates pages.
 The total number of pages in storage can be computes from file(s) size.
 This implies that no metadata object is needed for lower level disk IO.
 Note the storage manager can be removed and its functionality can be moved to the implementation of the backend Storage.